-Reporting on real-time scanning activity
+Reporting on scanning activity

-- Scanning options, page 133
+- Scanning options, page 141

-- Categorizing content and scanning for threats, page 134
+- Categorizing content and scanning for threats, page 142

-- File scanning, page 135
+- File scanning, page 143

-- Stripping content, page 136
+- Stripping content, page 145

-If your subscription includes real-time scanning features, you can analyze the effects of these features with presentation reports and investigative reports.
+After you install Websense Content Gateway and enter a key that enables the scanning features, you can analyze the effects of these features with presentation reports and investigative reports.

+On the Presentation Reports page, 2 groups of reports are available:

+- The Real Time Security Threats group contains reports that focus specifically on security-related activity in the network. - The Scanning Activity group contains reports that focus on requested sites that were assigned to new categories as a result of scanning.

-On the Presentation Reports page, a group of reports called Real Time Security Threats is available.
-These reports focus specifically on threat-related activity.
-As with all presentation reports, you can copy a security threat report and edit its report filter to refine the information included when you generate a report from that copy.
+Like all presentation reports, you can copy a security or scanning report template to create a custom report.
+Then, edit the report filter for the custom report to refine the information included when you generate that custom report.
+See Copying a presentation report, page 96.

 Some security threat reports include a Threat ID column.
-You can click the individual threat ID to open a Websense Security Labs page that describes the type of threat identified.
+You can click the individual threat ID to open a Websense Security Labs Web page that describes the type of threat identified.

-Additionally, other presentation reports contain information on real-time scanning activities, as well as standard filtering activities.
-Copy a predefined report and edit its filter to create a report specific to real-time scanning activities.
+Additionally, other presentation reports can contain information on scanning activities, as well as standard filtering activities.